 Forests play an integral role in the supply of clean water for a range of uses, and also have critical interactions with climate.
 Much of the world's freshwater is provided through forested catchments and forests protect soil, water quality, flow regime and aquatic systems.
-Better managing forests and water will, directly and indirectly, support all 17 UN2030 Sustainable Development Goals (SDGs).
-Forests and water resources were identified as essential elements in the adaptation to adverse effects of climate change in COP24 in December 2018 in Katowice.
-A recent global assessment on forests and water demonstrates that forests, climate and water must be assessed and managed in an integrated way at all spatial and temporal scales.
-This assessment also identifies critical research gaps, among which forests (or forest carbon), climate and water interactions, and their effects on forest water use, water supply and flow regime stand out among the top emerging priorities.
+Better managing forests and water will, directly and indirectly, support all 17 UN2030 Sustainable Development Goals (SDGs). recent global assessment on forests and water demonstrates that forests and water must be assessed and managed in an integrated way at all spatial and temporal scales.

 This Task Force will build and strengthen the global and regional research networks around forests and water interactions.
-The key goal is to support sustainable forest management for enhancing water-based ecosystem services and UN 2030 SDGs through developing coherent management responses that build on this improved understanding and evidence of forest and water interactions in a changing environment, as well as refining existing, and developing new forms of governance to manage forests and water interactions.
+The key goal is to support sustainable forest management for enhancing water-based ecosystem services and meet the UN 2030 SDGs through developing coherent management responses that build on this improved understanding and evidence of forest and water interactions in a changing environment.
+In addition, it will refine existing, and explore new strategies to manage forests and water interactions.

 I.F.
 Creed, M. van Noordwijk (eds.), 2018.
 "Forest and water on a changing planet: Vulnerability, adaptation and governance opportunities."
 A Global Assessment Report, IUFRO World Series Volume 38.
 Vienna.

-6. Examine the interactions and feedbacks of forests and water in a broad context that considers impacts of and on climate, variability and change, emerging climate change mitigation strategies and markets, and adaptive forest and water management.
+- Examine the interactions and feedbacks of forests and water in a broad context that considers impacts of and on climate variability and change, emerging climate change mitigation strategies and markets, and adaptive forest and water management.

-7. Evaluate the interaction between science and related policy responses concerning declining of water values in forest areas, global forest decline, and inter-related climate and landscape scale forest disturbance impacts.
+- Evaluate the interaction between science and related policy responses concerning declining water values in forested areas, global forest decline, and inter-related climate and landscape scale forest disturbance impacts.

-9. Interact with global policy agencies (e.g., FAO) and major environmental treaty organizations and institutions (e.g., UNFCCC, CBD, UNCCD, IPBES, Future Earth), and provide direct information to stakeholders/decisionmakers.
+- Interact with global policy agencies (e.g., FAO) and major environmental treaty organizations and institutions (e.g., UNFCCC, CBD, UNCCD, IPBES, Future Earth), and provide direct information to stakeholders and decision makers.

-Organize specialized workshops and sessions at existing and future meetings or conferences.
+- Organize specialized workshops and sessions at existing and future meetings or conferences.
 These will examine different themes related to forests and water.
-The first workshop held in Australia in Sept.
-2020, examined restoration and water in forest landscapes, and this will be followed by the 6th IUFRO International Conference on Forests and Water in a Changing Environment in Beijing in 2021 that will examine the forest-water relations at multiple spatial and temporal scales.
+The most important one is the 6th IUFRO International Conference on Forests and Water in a Changing Environment in Beijing in 2025 that will examine forest-water relations at multiple spatial and temporal scales.

-Promote collaborations across different IUFRO Task Forces and Divisions through joint workshops, publications and education.
+- Promote collaborations across different IUFRO Task Forces and Divisions through joint workshops, publications and educational programs.

-Publish the papers from these and subsequent workshops either as review articles or as special issues of forestry and ecohydrology journals.
+- Publish the papers from the organized workshops either as review articles or as special issues in forestry and ecohydrology journals.